 Have you ever heard of doxxing?
 It involves someone splashing your personal information all over the internet without your consent, constituting a form of online harassment.
-If it sounds scary, and it should.
+If that sounds scary, it’s because it absolutely is.
+Considering that doxxing can lead to identity theft, cyberstalking, and real-world harassment, you should preemptively learn how to avoid doxxing.

 Key Takeaways